 For baseline lesion volume, we summed up the volume of all LCL voxels with a value of 2 and for follow-up lesion volume, we added the volumes of all LCL voxels with a value of 1 (regressed lesion voxels) or 3 (novel lesion voxels).
-For our analysis, we will calculate asinh-transformation of baseline WML volume (asinh(WMLBL))and change as difference of asinh-transformed WML volume at follow-up and baseline (WMLchange=asinh(WMLFU)-asinh(WMLBL)) to achieve a normal distribution of regression residuals.
+For our analysis, we calculated asinh-transformation of baseline WMH volume (asinh(WMLBL))and change as difference of asinh-transformed WMH volume at follow-up and baseline (WMLchange=asinh(WMLFU)-asinh(WMLBL)) to achieve a normal distribution of regression residuals.
 During visual quality control, we checked whether the lesions marked in the LCL were confounded due to poor scan quality, lesion regression or brain pathologies at baseline or follow-up.
 We gave the following LCL quality ratings: issues with MRI data quality, e.g. due to motion (LCL quality =1), ventricular expansion which led to regression of lesion voxels in some cases (LCL quality =2) and brain pathologies such as stroke or congenital lesions (LCL quality =3).

 Anatomical Preprocessing